-Wi-Fi connection with no encryption type, WEP or WPA are characterized as unsecure networks.
+Wi-Fi connections with no encryption type, WEP or WPA are characterized as non-secure networks.

 The authorization by name and password is optional.
 User certificate and root certificate are also optional.
 The administrator can upload both certificates to phone via DLS.
 If more than one certificates are uploaded, the administrator can choose which certificate is used.